apache/couchdb/src/docs/src/api/server/authn.rst

     ; Examples
     ; hmac:_default = aGVsbG8=
     ; hmac:foo = aGVsbG8=
-    ; The config values can represent symmetric and asymmetric keys.
+    ; The config values can represent symmetric and asymmetrics keys.
-    ; For symmetric keys, the value is base64 encoded;
+    ; For symmetrics keys, the value is base64 encoded;
     ; hmac:_default = aGVsbG8= # base64-encoded form of "hello"
     ; For asymmetric keys, the value is the PEM encoding of the public ; key with newlines replaced with the escape sequence \n.